-- De-Skunk: To remove skunk spray odor from skin, fur, or fabric, mix 1 quart 3% hydrogen peroxide, 1/4 cup baking soda and a few drops of grease-cutting liquid dish soap.
+De-Skunk: To remove skunk spray odor from skin, fur, or fabric, mix 1 quart 3% hydrogen peroxide, 1/4 cup baking soda, and a few drops of grease-cutting liquid dish soap, like Dawn.
 Work into the affected area, rinse, and reapply as needed.

-- Fruit and vegetable cleaner: Wash fruits and vegetables with hydrogen peroxide to remove dirt, pesticide residue, and harmful surface bacteria.
-Add 1/4 cup of peroxide to a sink or washtub full of cold water.
+Fruit and vegetable cleaner: Wash fruits and vegetables with hydrogen peroxide to remove dirt, pesticide residue, and harmful surface bacteria.
+Add 1/4 cup of peroxide to a sink or washtub full of cold water to further dilute the concentration.
 Let them sit for a minute, then rinse thoroughly with cool water.